webdesignsbytom/fullstack-starter/Services/github_actions.md

 - ACTIONS

 Workflows: Autoomated processes defined in your repo that coordinate jobs, triggered by events or scheduals
-Actions: Reusable tasks that perform jobs within a workflow
+Actions: Reusable tasks that perform jobs within a workflow - Github provide premade actions such as 'actions/checkout@v4' which are from the action repo.
 Jobs: Groups of steps that execute on the same runner, typically runnning in parallel.
 Jobs run on a server which is the `runs-on: ubuntu-latest`.
 Steps: Individual tasks within a job that run commands or actions sequentailly.
 Runs: Instances of workflow execution triggered by events, representing the complete run-though of a workflow